gdbroman/broman.blog/_posts/2021/2021-01-07-forget-what-its-called.md

 ---
-title: "Do It Now"
+title: "Forget What It's Called"
-permalink: do-it-now
+permalink: forget-what-its-called
 ---

-Instead of aspiring to be a writer, write.
-Instead of wanting to become a musician, play. *Do it now!*
+Language gives rise to so much suffering.
+Instead of aspiring to be a "writer," just write!
+Instead of wanting to become a "musician," play. *Do it now!*

 The aspirational tic seems to be particularly common in creative fields, where qualifications are vague.
 Never would anyone say they're an "aspiring MD" - you either are one, or *get away from the operating table!*